← Back to Grammar

 What You'll Learn

-• A1 Core: Apply the golden rule - only capitalize names and sentence beginnings
+• Apply the golden rule - only capitalise names and sentence beginnings

-• Recognize that days, months, and languages stay lowercase in Spanish
+• Recognise that days, months, and languages stay lowercase in Spanish

 • Use opening punctuation marks (¿ and ¡) before questions and exclamations